-Shape Of Love: 200 Years In Maine is in production and to follow along, please visit the official film website at www.shapeoflove.me This is the second feature length documentary film by Portland, Maine-based Home Ice Productions and will be released in celebration of Maine's Bicentennial.
+Shape Of Love: 200 Years In Maine is in production and to follow along, please visit the official film website at www.shapeoflove.me This is the second feature length documentary film by Portland, Maine-based Home Ice Productions and is in production through Maine's Bicentennial year of 2020.

 Thanks in part to a grant by the Maine Arts Commission, Tonya and her father Ray Shevenell will be on the road presenting community film screening and Q&A events of The Home Road over the coming months.
 For a complete list of screenings, please stop by the See The Film page at the movie's official website.